Puneeth1996/3VIEW1-1-2020/Readme.txt

 1 should change the login page correction to incoporate the error message

 2 the serach button from the grcoery curd bootstrap theme is not working

+From 12.30pm
+Started to make the new UI serach field for the Listings table